apitestbase/apitestbase.github.io/_docs/en/structured-test-setup-for-integration-unit-test-isolation.md

 ### In CI/CD

-A pipeline runs a folder with **All**, so the run is self-contained: the ancestor setups run first, then the folder's own setups and every test case beneath it.
+A pipeline runs a folder with the **All** pattern, so the run is self-contained: the ancestor setups run first, then the folder's own setups and every test case beneath it.
+See [Integration Unit Testing Automation in CI/CD Pipeline](/docs/en/integration-unit-testing-automation-in-cicd-pipeline) for how to drive this from a pipeline.

 Pointing this at a single API folder (say, Create Order API) runs just that API's setups and tests — useful when each API has its own Git repository, so a change to one API doesn't trigger the whole suite.
 Pointing it at the REST API Tests folder runs everything, for a full pass across all APIs.